+It had been seven days since I first met my suitors and I felt no surer of any of them.
 I watched intently as Francis conjured a storm of epic proportions, capturing a bolt of lightning in a jar that glowed furiously as it was passed from his hand to mine.
 Thunder rumbled across the skies as onlookers became animated.
 Our powers had definitely connected, and the lightning in his eyes did make me weak, but I didn’t feel any different.

 Henri dried out the lake and created a dragon of water that teared through the grounds.
 He sliced its head with his sword, turning it to ice.
 The tail evaporated and refilled the lake as he deposited the head at my feet.
 I giggled like a child being shown some illusion, but again, felt no different.